Pylons/pyramid/docs/tutorials/zeo/index.rst

 #.
 The root object is now a "folderish" ZODB object.
 Nothing else
     about the application has changed.

 #.
-You can manipulate the database directly by using the ``bfgshell``
+You can manipulate the database directly (even when the
-    command in a separate terminal window:
+    application's HTTP server is running) by using the ``bfgshell`` command in a third terminal window:

     .. code-block:: bash
        :linenos: